 The mind eraser is a fun mixed drink that's rather tasty.
 The recipe a simple mix of vodka, coffee liqueur, and soda, so it's like fizzy black Russian.
-It's a very good drink and it's easy to have a few rounds or drink it too fast, which is likely how it got the name.
+It's a very good drink and because of that, it's easy to indulge in a few rounds or drink it too fast, which is likely how it got the name.

-This has long been a favorite bar drink from the 1980s when vodka and Kahlua (often the coffee liqueur of choice here) made multiple appearances in mixed drinks.
+This has long been a favorite bar drink from the 1980s when vodka and Kahlúa (often the coffee liqueur of choice here) made multiple (and regular) appearances in mixed drinks.
 The mind eraser is built as a layered drink, though some people prefer to shake the liquors.
 It's served over ice with a straw and, when left unstirred, you get a taste of each layer with every sip.
-A popular way to enjoy it originally, you'll also find some drinkers who treat it like a shot and slurp the entire thing as quickly as possible.
+You'll also find some drinkers who treat it like a shot and slurp the entire thing as quickly as possible, likely intensifying its effect.

 - 2 ounces coffee liqueur